xpertopensourcegh/harness-core-ui/docs/architectures/AccessControl.md

 }
 ```

-If your usecase is just to add the access control check on a button, you can use the provided RbacButton component.
-This component will
+### Components

-internally use the `usePermission` hook and add the required tooltips for a better disabled experience.
+We have some in-built Rbac components(eg. Button and Menu) which internally use the `usePermission` hook and add the required tooltips for a better disabled experience.
+These components take an additional PermissionRequest prop and check for the permission internally.
+The usage of these components is as follows:

 ```typescript
 import RbacButton from '@rbac/components/Button/Button'